ashdude14/book-review-application/README.md

 # Book Review Application

-In this final project, we built a server-side online book review application and integrated it with a secure REST API server which will use authentication at the session level using JWT.
+In this project, we built a server-side online book review application and integrated it with a secure REST API server which will use authentication at the session level using JWT.
 We will then tested application using Promises callbacks or Async-Await functions and Postman API.
 ## Directory or Structure

 router directory having the below 3 files: